 Constipation is often associated with straining, hard stools, infrequent bowel movements, and feelings of incomplete evacuation.
 Ideally, relief can be obtained through dietary and lifestyle changes.
-However, when these measures do not provide relief, many people turn to laxatives.
+However, when these measures do not provide relief, many people turn to laxatives- osmotic laxatives in particular.
 There are many different kinds of laxatives available and they operate differently.
 Despite the fact that most are casually advertised on television, side effects are common.

 What are Osmotic Laxatives?

 Osmotic laxatives stimulate the intestines to absorb excessive amounts of water from the body.
 The process is slow, sometimes taking days to affect stool consistency.
 It basically makes diarrhea of the stool for easy passage.
 The danger is that fluid is pulled from the rest of the body and can cause severe dehydration and depletion of electrolytes.
 That’s not at all, gas can build up while you wait for the laxative to take effect (remember, it could be up to a few days); this can cause bloating and cramping.

 Some of the names that you will see on the market include:

 - Polyethylene Glycol Compounds: MiraLAX®

 - Magnesium Hydroxide (Milk of Magnesia): Phillip’s® Milk of Magnesia, Dulcolax® Milk of Magnesia, and Freelax®